-This program is designed to prepare qualified individuals to work as nursing assistants in long-term care facilities (nursing homes), home health settings and hospitals, under the direction of a registered nurse.
+Designed to prepare qualified individuals to work as nursing assistants in long-term care facilities (nursing homes), home health settings and hospitals, under the direction of a registered nurse.
 The course of study (165 hours of training) provides opportunities to acquire knowledge and skills used by nursing assistants.

 Upon successful completion of program requirements, the student receives a certificate and becomes eligible to take the Illinois Nurse Aide Test which is required for certification by the Illinois Department of Public Health (IDPH).
-Upon certification by the IDPH, the student may opt to take NAS 102♦ for additional education in home health.
+Upon certification by the IDPH, the student may opt to take NAS 102❖ for additional education in home health.

-This program is approved by the Illinois Department of Public Health, 525 W. Jefferson St., Springfield, Ill.
-62761, (217) 785-5133.
+Approved by the Illinois Department of Public Health, 525 W. Jefferson St., Springfield, IL 62761, (217) 785-5133.